luisArandas/akson/docs/source/interface.rst

 Keyboard
 -------------------------------

-Some of the most important functions of Akson can also be acessed by keyboard key codes.
-A map has been done so the user can see which one does what and a table with the codes if the keyboard is not QWERTY.
+Some of the most important functions of Akson can also be acessed by keyboard.
+A map has been done so that the user can consult the keycodes, functions and methods of action.

 .. image:: images/keyboard.png